-A significant part of the Universal Learning offer specifically focuses on developing learning opportunities for older people either in West Berkshire Council residential care homes or those that attend our resource centres, including those with additional learning difficulties and physical disabilities.
+A significant part of the Tailored Learning offer specifically focuses on developing learning opportunities for older people either in West Berkshire Council residential care homes or those that attend our resource centres, including those with additional learning difficulties and physical disabilities.
 The ranges of programmes are designed to engage and stimulate groups of learners through using interactive activities.

-These activities could include creative arts, crafts, music or movement, or reminiscence sessions to improve memory.
-Our approach aims to rebalance the mix of provision in favour of targeting learners who need the most help and support to help themselves, their families and their communities.
-This means reducing down the level of Universal Learning.
+Our approach aims to balance the mix of provision in favour of targeting learners who need the most help and support to help themselves, their families and their communities.